Home/Resources/Child Care/How can mindfulness support early childhood educators?

 But let’s break it down:

-• Your day is focused on the care of others, which means that you rarely get a break yourself—to plan, to eat without getting interrupted, to even use the bathroom!
+• Your day is focused on caring for others, which means that you rarely get a break yourself—to plan, to eat without getting interrupted, or even to use the bathroom!

 • The children in your care are still learning how to self-regulate and manage big feelings.
-While you know staying calm and centered helps them recover, that can be exhausting—especially in the face of intense behaviors.
-And responding consistently, with compassion, to the needs and feelings of young children isn’t easy.
+While you know staying calm and centered helps them recover, that can be exhausting.
+Responding consistently, with compassion, to the needs and feelings of young children isn’t easy.

 • You’re a child’s first experience with learning environments—“school.”
 Their experience with you shapes their sense of learning as a positive, nurturing experience, or not.
 No pressure.